 Subverted to an extent in the v4 pre-game, where players were warned that inappropriate behaviour, if caught, would result in exclusion from the school trip.

 In KIKEN, this is a Deconstructed Trope.
 That's because adults aren't entirely useless — some want to change the world, but are trying to balance their careers (i.e. Emiri, Juuri, Yukari and Yamato) and some are too cynical or apathetic to even believe in a changing Earth (i.e. Takeo).

 Taylor Hebert, protagonist of the superhero story Worm, begins the story as a student at Winslow High and subject of an extended and viciousbullying campaign.
 Of all the teachers and administrators at the school, exactly one notices, and exactly zero offer any meaningful assistance.

-Taken to extremes that are getting more disturbing every episode in Scooby Doo Mystery Incorporated.
+Taken to extremes that got more disturbing every episode in Scooby-Doo!
+Mystery Incorporated.
 Fred's dad actually expressed joy at the thought of him and the gang being attacked by a swarm of cicadas that had put three people in the hospital.

 A source of much of the humor on South Park, where it is always up to the kids to save the day while the adults run around either clueless, panicking, or distracted.
 Stan Marsh's father Randy in particular is wonderfully stupid and easily led.

 In "Cripple Fight," a crowd of adults allows the title event to occur until both children are beaten and worn to exhaustion... and THEN an adult comes forward, saying, "Alright, boys, break it up..."

 The movie is a particularly good example of this trope.
 The opening song even includes the line "Off to the movies we shall go/where we learn everything that we know/'cause the movies teach us what our parents don't have time to say".